Carl Samuelson (American football): Pittsburgh Steelers

 Samuelson was selected by the Pittsburgh Steelers in the 10th round (83rd overall pick) of the 1947 NFL draft.
 In March 1948, he announced he would leave school early to play professional football.
 He played for the Steelers from 1948 to 1951 and appeared in a total of 43 NFL games, 12 as a starter.
 He scored his only NFL touchdown against the New York Giants in October 1949 when he ripped the ball from the arms of running back Joe Scott and ran 24 yards to score.
 In June 1952, the Steelers traded Samuelson to the New York Giants in exchange for Al Patterson.
 He did not appear in any regular-season games with the Giants.

-Later years
+Later life

 After his playing career ended, Samuelson was an employee of Storz Brewing for approximately 20 years.
 In the 1970s, he also owned Sam's Pub in downtown Lincoln, Nebraska.
 He died in 1995 at age 72 in Grand Island, Nebraska.